 In addition to demonstrating English Language Proficiency, applicants whose first language is not English, regardless of country of origin, or citizenship must also present Spoken Language Proficiency.
 Applicants who have six or more years of full-time education in English, normally including the grade 12 year or higher, in a Canadian school (or an approved school outside of Canada with accepted English proficiency) meet this requirement.
-If applicants do not present these years of English education, they may be able to meet this requirement by presenting:
+If applicants do not present these years of English education, they may be able to meet this requirement by presenting one of the following below:

-- a minimum score of 26 in the Speaking

-- band of the TOEFL: iBT

-- or a minimum score of 7.5 in the Speaking band of IELTS
+- a minimum score of 26 in the Speaking band of the TOEFL: iBT - or a minimum score of 7.5 in the Speaking band of IELTS - A minimum of 125 on the conversation band of Duolingo